Non-degree Admission Process

 - If accepted, applicants will receive a letter (e-mail) indicating the process they need to take should they accept the offer of admittance into the Department, including information about attending a required New Student Orientation and advisor assignment.

-- Accepted applicants are required to submit to Fingerprint-based Illinois State Police and FBI criminal background investigations prior to starting coursework (see Criminal Background Investigation Policy for details).
+- Invited applicants are required to submit to Fingerprint-based Illinois State Police and FBI criminal background investigations prior to attending the Mandatory CNED New Student Orientation (see Criminal Background Investigation Policy for details).

 - CNED Informational Brochure

-- CNED Admission Application (updated 11.27.2012) Note: This form is interactive if you download and save first.
+- CNED Admission Application (PDF Version) (updated 8.14.14) Note: This form is interactive only if you download and save first.

 - Selection, Review, and Retention Policy